vactek/AutoRegulator/README.md

 AutoRegulator is an Arduino Nano or NanoBLE powered suction regulator.
 A relay is actuated based on a sensor and threshold - that's pretty much it.
-It's designed to be very inexpensive and easy to source parts for.
+It's designed to be inexpensive and easy to source parts for.

 ## WIP

 Still to-do

+- safety analysis
 - bom, sourcing
 - upload schematic and hardware build guide (maybe do a pcb, it's not that many wires to solder though)
 - notes about how fragile the sensor is